Biography

 Presentation Requirements

 Gail has no technical requirements for in-person sessions, but requests drinking water and a small table to display books.
 Gail stands for her presentations.
+Please allow for at least 15 minutes between presentations.

 Bibliography